-Derived from the remains of microscopic fossilized sea or freshwater plants, diatomite is a naturally occurring, versatile mineral used in an array of applications from cosmetics to filtration.
+Derived from the remains of microscopic fossilized sea or freshwater algaes, diatomite is a naturally occurring, versatile mineral used in an array of applications from cosmetics to filtration.

-Diatomite is a sedimentary rock composed of the fossilized skeletal remains of single-cell aquatic plants known as ‘diatoms’.
-This unique mineral silica has an elaborate honeycomb structure, peppered with thousands of tiny holes ranging from a few microns to submicron diameters.
+Diatomite is a sedimentary rock composed of the fossilized skeletal remains of single-cell aquatic algaes known as ‘diatoms’.
+This unique form of silica has an elaborate honeycomb structure, peppered with thousands of tiny holes ranging from a few microns to submicron diameters.
 No other silica source, be it mined or artificially produced, presents such a structure.
 Some diatomite deposits are saltwater but most are from freshwater sources.

-Imerys operates diatomite deposits and processing plants in the US, Mexico, Chile, Peru, France, Spain and China, including one of the planet’s largest worked diatomite mines, and only marine deposit, in Lompoc, California.
+Imerys operates diatomite deposits and processing algae in the US, Mexico, Chile, Peru, France, Spain and China, including one of the planet’s largest worked diatomite mines, and only marine deposits, in Lompoc, California.

 Imerys is the world leader in diatomite production.
 We carefully engineer our products to provide sustainable diatomite-based solutions that meet the specific needs of a wide range of industries and applications.

-In the food and beverage industry, Imerys diatomaceous earth (DE) grades are natural, ecofriendly filter aids and process enablers for the production of beer, fruit juices, sweeteners and edible oils.
+In the food & beverage industry, Imerys diatomaceous earth (DE) grades are natural, ecofriendly filter aids and process enablers for the production of beer, fruit juices, sweeteners, and edible oils.